fluid-checkout/fluid-checkout/readme.txt

 * Fixed: TomSelect fields not changing value when pressing TAB after pre-selecting options using the keyboard arrow keys.
 * Fixed: Error when updating checkout before international phone utils finish loading, when that PRO feature is enabled.
 * Fixed: Fatal error when opening the WordPress block editor with WooCommerce Stripe active, caused by checking shipping needs while the cart is not available.
-* Fixed: JavaScript error when trying to proceed to the next checkout step or save a substep when validation fails on hidden or non-focusable fields, which could block checkout progression.

 = 4.2.6 - 2026-07-28 =